 serves as APA task force member on Re-envisioning the

-Multicultural Guidelines and editorial board member for the Journal
+Multicultural Guidelines and associate editor of the Journal

 of Diversity in Higher Education.